Skip to Content

 • Cilantro: Cilantro brightens the beef mixture.

 • Toppings: Taco nights are all about making tacos your way, and because of that, everyone is happy- even the pickiest of eaters!
-The key is preparing a topping bar; we use shredded cheese, sour cream, tomatoes, shredded lettuce, lime, cilantro, Guacamole, and Tapatio.
-Now and then, we add chopped black olives, sliced jalapeños, onions, and Chunky Salsa or Pico De Gallo.
+The key is preparing a topping bar; we use shredded cheese, sour cream, tomatoes, shredded lettuce, lime, cilantro, guacamole, and Tapatio.
+Now and then, we add chopped black olives, sliced jalapeños, onions, and chunky salsa or pico de gallo.

 The full recipe with measurements is in the recipe card below.

-A corn tortilla frying in a pan.
+A corn tortilla frying in oil.

 Onions sautéing in a pan.